- Published 9 Mar 2023

 Key information:

-• The ability of a clamp model to take an in-line current measurement without directly contacting a conductor (e.g. by cutting into a wire to insert test leads) makes them a popular choice for higher-current applications, both in terms of safety and convenience
+- The ability of a clamp model to take an in-line current measurement without directly contacting a conductor (e.g. by cutting into a wire to insert test leads) makes them a popular choice for higher-current applications, both in terms of safety and convenience.

 Analogue meters can be useful on rapidly fluctuating circuits as the needle can be observed more easily than a rapidly changing digital display.
-In addition, analogue meters tend to have a lower input impedance (DMMs are typically 10 Megohms) which is useful for measuring voltages in certain types of circuits.
-Although, digital multimeters help to address these needs.
+In addition, analogue meters tend to have a lower input impedance (DMMs are typically 10 Megohms), which is useful for measuring voltages in certain types of circuits.
+However, digital multimeters help to address these needs.
 Some offer an analogue bar graph to simulate an analogue dial.
 Certain models also include a low impedance (low Z) mode to reduce the possibility of false readings due to ghost voltages and improve the accuracy of measurements.